The information in this article applies to:

 It will display a blue border around it along with a small check mark near the lower right of the icon when this tool is enabled.

-Using the Select Objects tool, click to select the off-angle object.
+Using the Select Objects tool, click to select the off-angle wall.

 Select the Open Object edit button to display the object's Specification dialog.